llogiq/mutagen/README.md

 The idea behind mutation testing is to insert changes into your code to see if they make your tests fail.
 If not, your tests obviously fail to test the changed code.
 The difference to line or branch coverage is that those measure if the code under test was *executed*, but that says nothing about whether the tests would have caught any error.

-This repo has two components at the moment: A helper library and a procedural macro that mutates your code.
+This repo has three components at the moment: The mutagen test runner, a helper library and a procedural macro that mutates your code.

 ### How mutagen Works